 The original quotation, in imperfect German, was from a letter by Lalande that appeared in Allgemeine Geographische Ephemeriden (A.G.E.), vol. 3 (1799), p.
 623. A fuller and more accurate translation might be:

-‘I have inserted between the Ship and the Cup a new constellation, a Cat… I greatly love these animals… I will have it engraved on the charts; the starry sky has tired me enough in my life that I can now have my fun with it.’
+‘I have inserted between the Ship and the Cup a new constellation, a Cat… I greatly love these animals… I will have it engraved on the charts; the starry sky has tired me enough in my life [he was by then in his late sixties] that I can now have my fun with it.’

 Other astronomers proved less susceptible to feline charms and the cat eventually vanished into the night.
 However, a faint trace of it can still be found.
 A 5th-magnitude star that lay in the cat’s body, labelled with a lower case letter c by Bode and later given the catalogue number HR 3923, was named Felis by the International Astronomical Union in 2018.
 So Lalande’s wish to commemorate the cat was finally officially granted.

 A grumpy-looking Felis on Chart XIX of the Uranographia of Johann Bode (1801).

 The cat crouches under the snaking body of Hydra (top), with Antlia beneath it